 Regain Clear Vision with Astigmatism Treatment

 An astigmatism is a type of refractive error, like near or farsightedness, which affects the shape of your cornea.
 A normal cornea is round and shaped similarly to a basketball.
 Patients with astigmatism have oval corneas which are shaped more like footballs.
 The irregular shape of the cornea affects the way light enters the eye and causes blurry or distorted vision.
-At Montgomery Eye Care in Westminster and Northglenn, CO, we offer several treatments for astigmatism, including glasses and contacts.
+At Montgomery Eye Care in Westminster and Northglenn, CO, we offer several treatments for astigmatism.
 Our team, led by Dr. Jim E. Montgomery, can help correct your astigmatism for clearer vision.

 The cornea and the lens are the areas of the eye which control how light enters and reaches the retina.
 When they are curved normally, light reaches the retina in a single point.
 However, when the surface of the cornea or lens is abnormal, the light arrives at the retina at multiple points, causing blurry or distorted vision.
 For many patients, astigmatism is accompanied by another refractive error, such as nearsightedness (myopia) or farsightedness (hyperopia).